Home/Breast Procedures/Breast Lift

 What Does the Breast Lift Procedure Involve?

 The breast lift procedure typically requires general anaesthesia; however, most patients can return home on the same day as the surgery.
 There are a number of breast lift techniques that can be utilised; Dr. Layt will determine the technique that will be necessary based on the level of breast ptosis you are experiencing and what is best for your unique needs and goals.
 In most cases, the breast lift will involve incisions that begin in the areolar regions and extend downward to the inframammary fold.
 Excess tissue will be removed and Dr Layt will then tighten the remaining skin.
-The breasts and nipples will be quite literally “lifted” to a higher position and carefully shaped and smoothed to produce firmer skin and a more youthful appearance.
+The breasts and nipples will be quite literally “lifted” to a higher position and carefully shaped and smoothed.

 It is important to note that any surgical or invasive procedure carries risks.
 We will explain all of the potential risks, however rare they may be, during your initial consultation.
 Before proceeding, you should seek a second opinion from an appropriately qualified practitioner.